-The following additional packages are not in the default installation and must be installed on the system in order to build a RedHawk custom kernel: make, gcc, flex, bison, qt5-default, g++.
+The following additional packages are not in the default installation and must be installed on the system in order to build a RedHawk custom kernel: make, gcc, flex, bison, qtbase5-dev, g++ and gawk.

 The following example shows the commands to configure, build and fully install a custom kernel based on the RedHawk trace configuration.
 Note that warnings can be safely ignored if the subsequent commands successfully complete.